department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="va-introtext">

-Find out how to apply for a headstone, grave marker, or medallion to honor the service of a Veteran or to honor an eligible family member.
+Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member.

 </div>

 <div class="feature">

-### Who can be honored with a headstone, grave marker, or niche cover?
+### Who can be honored with a Veterans headstone, grave marker, or niche cover?

 Any Veteran who was not dishonorably discharged and meets any of the requirements below may be eligible for a headstone, grave marker, or niche cover.